rjmeats/BritishRainfall/M-S-and-L-Railway/Portfolio.md

 Both of these are the location of an MS&LR rain gauge.

+[Colonel George Morland Hutton](https://archive.org/details/visitationengla00britgoog/page/n111/mode/2up) lived at Gate Burton just south of Gainsborough, and was a director of the Great Central Railway.
+Gate Burton is the location of one of the MS&LR rain gauges.

-Other rain gauge locations that seem likely to be private homes, but where the family-to-MS&LR link has not been established.
+Another rain gauge location that seem likely to be private homes, but where the family-to-MS&LR link has not been established:

 * Edge End in Sheffield ?
-* Gate Burton just south of Gainsborough

 [Edward Montagu-Stuart-Wortley-Mackenzie, 1st Earl of Wharncliffe](https://en.wikipedia.org/wiki/Edward_Montagu-Stuart-Wortley-Mackenzie,_1st_Earl_of_Wharncliffe) was Chairman of MS&LR when it became the Great Central Railway in 1897.
 He owned [Wortley Hall](https://en.wikipedia.org/wiki/Wortley_Hall), near Wortley Station on the Woodhead line.
+The 'Wortley' MS&LR rain gauge could be at either the station or at Wortley Hall.

 ## Useful Web Sites